• Home

 Cavatition Properties

+Brightwater Environmental has harnessed one of the most destructive forces in the natural world—Hydrodynamic Cavitation.
 Hydrodynamic Cavitation leverages the physical effects of bubble dynamics to degrade hydrocarbons in contaminated water, offering a promising solution for water purification and environmental protection.
 This technology is especially valuable in managing produced water from fracking, contributing to more sustainable practices in the energy industry.

 Generation of Cavitation: Science, engineering, and technology use cavitation phenomena to accelerate chemical processes, microbial cell rupturing, and mass transfer.
 When kinetic energy is converted to pressure energy using an aperture or a venturi, a fluid mechanics phenomenon known as hydrodynamic cavitation occurs; several other subtypes of hydrodynamic cavitation also exist, including traveling cavitation, fixed cavitation, vortex cavitation, and vibratory cavitation.